James Hampton, Top Basketball Prospect In Class Of 2019, Dies After Collapsing On Court

 “They really want to finish it up.
 The coaches are just torn up right now.
 So it’s going to be tough, but it’s what the kids want to do.”

 According to the Duke Basketball Report, Hampton’s team ended the tournament with a win against All Ohio on Sunday in what was called “an immensely passionate and emotional victory.”
-Duke assistant coach Chris Carrawell, who’s son was a teammate of Hampton’s, said that the team could have not played and everyone would have been okay with it, but they knew that Hampton would have wanted them to play, so they did it for him.
+Duke assistant coach Chris Carrawell, whose son was a teammate of Hampton’s, said that the team could not have played and everyone would have been okay with it, but they knew that Hampton would have wanted them to play, so they did it for him.

-Hampton was a senior Liberty Heights Athletic Institute in Charlotte, North Carolina and he was also a prospect for the class of 2019.
-He was expected to be recruited this summer or Fall and play basketball in college.
+Hampton was a senior at Liberty Heights Athletic Institute in Charlotte, North Carolina, and he was also a prospect for the class of 2019.
+He was expected to be recruited this summer or fall and play basketball in college.
 On his Twitter account last year, the 17-year-old tweeted that his family was “depending” on him so he can’t stop now.

 “In couple years it’s won’t be Section8 living,” he finished the tweet.